shunzh/shunzh.github.io/_pages/about.md

 Welcome to the homepage of Shun Zhang (in Simplified Chinese: 张舜)!

-I am a postdoctoral researcher at IBM-NJIT.
+I am a postdoctoral researcher at IBM.
 My current research interests lie in offline / causal reinforcement learning and artificial general intelligence (AGI).

 I received my Ph.D. at the University of Michigan,